CMTA/CMTAT/doc/USAGE.md

 To use the global hardhat install, use instead `hardhat test`.

 Please see the Truffle [JavaScript tests documentation](https://www.trufflesuite.com/docs/truffle/testing/writing-tests-in-javascript) for more information about the writing and running of Truffle tests since the tests were originally written for Truffle.

-[**Depreciated** since the version v2.3.21]

-> Since the version v2.3.1, it is no longer possible to run tests with Truffle.
->
-> Truffle does not support custom errors for testing.

-Tests are written in JavaScript and run with Truffle as follows:

-`npx truffle test`

-To use the global Truffle install, use instead `truffle test`.

-Please see the Truffle [JavaScript tests documentation](https://www.trufflesuite.com/docs/truffle/testing/writing-tests-in-javascript) for more information about the writing and running of Truffle tests.

 ## Code style guidelines